AIGAdc/dcdesignweek.org/index.md

 section-4-body: 'Sustaining Partners support AIGA DC for a full year, enabling the chapter to stay true to its mission: to advance design as a professional craft, strategic tool and vital cultural force.
-As a chapter sponsor, these companies contribute to the design profession and the greater good.'
+As a chapter sponsor, these companies contribute to the design profession and the greater good.

+'
 ---